EichlerLab/pav/README.md

 Where "HG00733_CCS_SS_PG_PRR" is the name of the sample or assembly to be run.

 ## Interpreting output

+Most projects will read from the VCF in the root of the run directory, but PAV outputs some other useful information.

 The output directory (`results/{asm_name}`) has several subdirectories: